ehudreiter/accuracySharedTask/README.md

 For more information or to register interest, please email Ehud Reiter at   e.reiter@abdn.ac.uk

 ## What is in this repo
-This repository contains an initial set of 21 accuracy-annotated texts for the shared task, extracted from https://github.com/nlgcat/evaluating_accuracy, plus 6 new texts annotated by the same method.
-It is our intention to have a total of 60 texts available by 1 March, but we wanted to make what we have already available for participants to view.
-Note that the numbering of the texts in the initial set is from 5-18 and 22-28, then 31,32,35,36,56,59, the final set will have sequential numbering from 1 to 60.
+This repository contains a set of 60 accuracy-annotated texts for the shared task, some of which were extracted from https://github.com/nlgcat/evaluating_accuracy.
 * texts: the source [texts](https://github.com/ehudreiter/accuracySharedTask/blob/main/texts) produced by neural NLG systems, which describe basketball box score data
 * word_docs: word documents used in human experiments.
 Page 6 includes the texts (same as in texts directory) and links which human subjects can use to get data about the games
 * gold-standard markup list ([gsml.csv](https://github.com/ehudreiter/accuracySharedTask/blob/main/gsml.csv)), which lists mistakes in these texts.
 This is a comma separated file, with cells encased in double quotes.